Night of Champions (2009): Storylines

-Night of Champions featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Raw, Friday Night SmackDown, ECW on Syfy, and WWE Superstars—World Wrestling Entertainment's (WWE) television programs.
-Wrestlers portrayed a villain or a hero as they follow a series of events that built tension and culminated in a wrestling match or series of matches.
+Night of Champions featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Raw, Friday Night SmackDown, ECW on Syfy, and WWE Superstars—WWE's television programs.
 All wrestlers were from WWE's Raw, SmackDown, and ECW brands—a storyline division in which WWE employees are assigned to a television program of the same name.

-Jeff Hardy defeated CM Punk for the World Heavyweight Championship.
+Jeff Hardy defeated CM Punk for SmackDown's World Heavyweight Championship.

 The main rivalry from SmackDown heading into Night of Champions was between CM Punk and Jeff Hardy in their conflict over the World Heavyweight Championship.
 One month prior to the show, at Extreme Rules, Punk invoked the guaranteed title match he earned by winning the Money in the Bank ladder match against Hardy; he defeated him, and won the World Heavyweight title, after Hardy had already defeated Edge in a ladder match to win the championship.
 Hardy received his rematch against Punk on the June 15 episode of Raw in a triple threat match also involving Edge, who Punk pinned to retain the title after Hardy had hit a Swanton Bomb on him.
 The two had constant confrontations in the following weeks over the legitimacy of Punk's reign before they met at The Bash in a match for the championship that saw Punk get disqualified for striking the referee, leading to Hardy attacking Punk for what he saw as dodging competition (a title cannot change hands on a disqualification).
 On the July 2 episode of WWE Superstars, it came to light that Punk had suffered a storyline eye injury.
 Punk's rebuttal to Hardy's accusation was that he struck the referee due to his inability to clearly see a target.
 To clear up any dispute on to who the rightful champion was, SmackDown general manager, Theodore Long, announced another match for the World Heavyweight Championship between the two at Night of Champions, which was accepted by both competitors.

-Randy Orton defended the WWE Championship against John Cena and Triple H in a triple threat match.
+Randy Orton defended Raw's WWE Championship against John Cena and Triple H in a triple threat match.